Mahima-Saxena/CLA-4-bit-full-adder/README.md

 - AND and XOR implementation using pass transistor logic
 - 4 bit Carry Look Ahead Adder
 - Simulation Results
+- Parameters calculated for 4 bit improved CLA
 - Conclusion
 - Author
 - Acknowledgements
 - References

  ## Abstract
 Static CMOS logic based CLA adders are most common and widely used adder topology due to its high robustness and driving power.
 However, using complementary pair of N-channel CMOS (NMOS) and P-channel CMOS (PMOS) makes the number of transistors in circuit high.
 This high number of transistors accounts for high input impedance for signals.
 As a result, delay increases due to increased RC time  constant.
 However, an improvement can be achieved by utilizing a combination of static CMOS logic with other logic techniques.
 The propose design uses a  Pass Transistor Logic of AND and XOR Gates.
-In order to validate the performance of the proposed CLA circuit, verification has been done by conduction simulation using Synopsys Custom Compiler.
+In order to validate the performance of the proposed CLA circuit, verification has been done by conducting simulation using Synopsys Custom Compiler.
 The proposed design helps in decreasing the dealay and the tranistor count also decreases with in the design.

 ## Detailed Explanation with Reference circuit details
 ![adder_design](https://user-images.githubusercontent.com/100534193/156117492-64a3e9c8-d17d-4cb9-a584-3664cb83e580.png)